abhiramr/pyquality/README.md

 # Code Quality - The Practices and the Tools

-- This is a repo for the upcoming talk for Bangpypers 18-07-2020 session.
+- This is a repo for the talk for the Bangpypers meetup on 18-07-2020.

 ### Code quality - What is it?
 - It can mean different things to different people.